buntel/A-Frame-How-To-Guide/README.md

 Now you will be able to see stars!
 Try playing around with the parameters!

 Take a look at how some of the other entity components have been specified in this example.
 In the plane, by setting `rotation="-90 0 0">`we have said that the floor will be tilted -90 degrees along the x-axis, which makes the horizon halfway up the screen at eye level.
+A-Frame orients planes parallel to the XY axis by default.
 In the cylinder, we set `repeat: 3 1` so that three eggs that are one egg high will wrap around the volume.
 We think it looks better this way!
 Finally, notice that the syntax for the texture is slightly different.
 We wrote `material="src:https://cdn.glitch.com/d9a68122-942c-498b-b71f-bfbce4382de7%2FIMG_0197.jpg?1495182595617"`instead of just `src=` as in the puppy example.
 This is because we are not using a primitive element.